71.2 F

 Republicans quick to question legality

 On Nov.
-1, the Loudoun County Republican Committee published a post to its website which said, “Her [Donohue’s] acceptance of a political party’s endorsement, her campaign contributions to that same party, her frequent appearances with democrat officials at campaign events, and apparent use of democrat party support, has placed her campaign in blatant violation of the federal law.”
+1, the Loudoun County Republican Committee published a post to its website which said, “Her [Donohue’s] acceptance of a political party’s endorsement, her campaign contributions to that same party, her frequent appearances with officials at campaign events, and apparent use of democrat party support, has placed her campaign in blatant violation of the federal law.”

 They demanded an investigation.